tingkelvin/tingkelvin.github.io/_posts/2021-12-03-Efficient String Matching via Hashing.md

 $$= 12$$

-We have to compute the hash value each window, maximum of number of window is $$M$$, so the complexity of computing all windows is $$O(M)$$, if the hash values are the same we check if all the characters which takes $$O(N)$$.
+We have to compute the hash value each window, maximum of number of window is $$M$$, so the complexity of computing all windows is $$O(M)$$, if the hash values of the window and the pattern are the same we check if all the characters are the same which takes $$O(N)$$.

 We get no guarantee the algorithm runs in $$O(n+m)$$ time, because we may get unlucky and have the hash values regularly collide with spurious matches.
 Still, the odds are heavily in our favor.